Preserving Hodge Vectors of Lattice Polytopes: Introduction and main result

 \section{Introduction and main result}

 Let $P$ be a $d$-dimensional \emp{lattice polytope}, i.e., a $d$-dimensional polytope in $\R^d$ whose vertices are elements of the lattice $\Z^d$.
 Consider the associated affine hypersurface

 where $c_m$ are complex numbers that are non-zero if $m$ is a vertex of $P$.
-We consider situations only when $c_m$ are sufficiently generic, namely we require $Z_P$ to be $P$-regular in the sense of Batyrev, see \cite[Definition 3.3]{batyrev_variations_1993}.
+We consider situations only when $c_m$ are sufficiently generic, namely we require $Z_P$ to be nondegenerate with respect to $P$, also known as $P$-regular, see \cite[Definition 3.3]{batyrev_variations_1993}.

 As will be recalled in \Cref{sec:hodge}, the Hodge-Deligne polynomial of the primitive cohomology of $Z_P$ can be written in the following form \be E_{\rm prim}(Z_P; u,v) = \sum_{p+q \le d-1} h^*_{p,q} u^p v^q \ee for nonnegative integers $h^*_{p,q}$ that satisfy Hodge duality $h^*_{p,q}=h^*_{q,p}$.
 These numbers were termed by Katz and Stapledon \cite[Remark~7.7]{katz_local_2016} as coefficients of the \emp{$h^*$-diamond} of $P$ and have purely combinatorial expressions \cite{danilov_newton_1987, batyrev_mirror_1996, borisov_string_2003, katz_local_2016} in terms of invariants of $P$.